kevinroberts/city-timezones/README.md

 If a city is found, returns an **array** of possible matches with city, state, lat, lng, timezone.
 Returns an empty `[]` if nothing matches.
 Multiple cities can be found if they have the same name, i.e. Springfield.
 A U.S. based city will contain a `state_ansi` property which is the abbreviated form of a US State [ANSI State Table](https://www.census.gov/geo/reference/ansi_statetables.html)

-finding based on city name of Chicago:
+finding based on city name of Chicago (case insensitive):
 ```javascript
 const cityLookup = cityTimezones.lookupViaCity('Chicago')
 console.log(cityLookup)